NYC-Volunteers-in-Spanish-Civil-War/NYC-Volunteers-in-Spanish-Civil-War.github.io/DEVLOG.md

 - [ ] Move to using published instead of class of
 - [ ] Update search function on volunteer page to search jsonfified nested children so a single world will set it off instead of the phrase for tags
 - [ ] Detect if password valid before commiting in upload modal
+- [ ] Update volunteer searcher to navigate to a new page with the search string passed as a get request, like documents
 - [ ] Change run.sh to auto-update and save pid to variable and have program turn itself off after 30 minutes of inactivity.